 Two-thirds of bat species are insectivorous mammals.
 They consume insects from forests, agricultural farmlands, wetlands, and aquatic bodies such as lakes and streams.
 Bats consume a vast number of insects that would otherwise cause damage to farm crops.
 They consume insects like beetles, grasshoppers, etc. It has been said that a single nighttime feed of millions of bats can reduce around 14000kgs of agricultural pests and insects.
 Bats are also known to consume around 50 tons of mosquitoes and other insects annually.
 This helps reduce the mosquito population drastically.

 The studies of bats tell us a lot about the state of the environment because they are the top predators of nocturnal insects.
 These creatures are susceptible to changes in the surrounding environments where they frequent.

 We all know that bats rely on thousands of other nocturnal insects to survive, but there are other animals whose survival within the ecosystem depends on bats and the caloric value they provide.
 Mammals like weasels, ringtail cats, raccoons, falcons, and owls eat bats and attack them while they roost.
 These birds and animals are dependent on bats as their food source.

 Engineering & Aviation Inspirations

 The above laws are non-applicable to forest officers, peacekeeper officers, health officials, and licensed pest control companies like Accurate Pest Control in San Antonio.
 We request you not to take the matter of ridding the bats into your own hands and urge you to contact and employ our services immediately when you are dealing with bat infestation or pests.
-Our wildlife animal control team can offer you with all possible pest related solutions while taking care of the pests according to the law of the land.
+Our home pest control and commercial pest control team can offer you with all possible pest-related solutions while taking care of the pests according to the law of the land.